Medically reviewed by Drugs.com. Last updated on Jun 18, 2019.

-As a phosphoric acid derivative, fosfomycin inhibits bacterial wall synthesis (bactericidal) by inactivating the enzyme, pyruvyl transferase, which is critical in the synthesis of cell walls by bacteria
+As a phosphonic acid derivative, fosfomycin inhibits bacterial wall synthesis (bactericidal) by inactivating the enzyme, pyruvyl transferase, which is critical in the synthesis of cell walls by bacteria.

 Time to Peak

-Serum: 2 hours; within 4 hours with high-fat meal
+Serum: Oral: 2 hours; Within 4 hours with high-fat meal.

 Special Populations: Renal Function Impairment